 If you drink alcohol when you are breastfeeding, some of the alcohol will get into your milk.
 The amount of alcohol in your breast milk will be almost the same as in your blood.

-Therefore, it is best not to drink any alcohol while you are breastfeeding, but if you do want to have an alcoholic drink, make sure you do so after you breastfeed your baby.
+Therefore, it is best not to drink any alcohol while you are breastfeeding.
+But if you do want to have an alcoholic drink, make sure you do so after you breastfeed your baby.

 You need to plan ahead.
-As a general rule, it takes 2 hours for an average woman to get rid of the alcohol from 1 standard alcoholic drink.
+As a general rule, it takes 2 hours for an average woman to get rid of the alcohol from one standard alcoholic drink.
 The time is taken from the start of drinking.
 You can use the to work out when it is safe to feed your baby after drinking alcohol.

 The occasional drink is not harmful.
 Drinking a lot or very often can be dangerous for the baby.